SolidDigital/grunt-init-masseuse/README.md

 _Note that this template will generate files in the current directory, so be sure to change to a new directory first if you don't want to overwrite existing files._

-After the files are generated, you are ready to install the dependencies (`npm install -g bower` if you haven't already):
+After the files are generated, you are ready to install the dependencies:

 ```
+# global dependencies (if not yet installed)
+npm install -g grunt-cli bower phantomjs mocha-phantomjs

+# project dependencies
 npm install && bower install
 ```